babeuh/dotfiles/README.md

 - Run `home-manager switch --flake .#username@hostname` to apply your home configuration.
   - If you don't have home-manager installed, try `nix shell nixpkgs#home-manager`.

-And that's it, really!
-You're ready to have fun with your configurations using the latest and greatest nix3 flake-enabled command UX.

 # Maybe TODO